tjhillard/steller-css/README.md

 ## Config

-All config variables are "optional" to define as they already have default values.
-[You can take a look at them here.](https://github.com/tjhillard/steller-css/blob/master/src/defaults.scss).
+All config variables are optional to define as they already have default values.
+[You can take a look at them here](https://github.com/tjhillard/steller-css/blob/master/src/defaults.scss).

 ### Colors